 If you didn't know better, you'd swear the series were still on the Hartnell-era shooting schedule, where serials weren't recorded as one block, but episodes were filmed separately, over consecutive weeks.
 How else to explain why the first two parts are so sane and civilized, and then it all falls to pieces?
 Oh sure, there are plenty of times in Who history that the writers start strong and then can't sustain their story-line, particularly in the six-parters, but usually there's a slow, steady erosion of ideas as the serial progresses.
 Here Part Three comes along, and not only does the plot become a fragmented mess, but actors who had shown both talent and restraint become loons.
 Remember the Marshall (John Woodvine), the resolute military man haunted by unseen forces?
 Well, he's just a war-mongering maniac.
 Remember Shapp (Davyd Harries), his sane and reassuring right-hand man?
 He's there to mug and do pratfalls.
 Hayes typically maintains a tight grip on his serials; what went wrong?
 For one thing, the last-minute rewrites clearly caught the creative team off-guard.
 How else to explain the Doctor announcing in Part Three that there are no Zeons on Zeos, then Romana insisting two episodes later that if their plans fail, "millions of people on Zeos and Atrios will die"?
 Or Shapp and Marek going MIA for an episode, then suddenly, when they reappear, knowing all the current details of the plot, without any onscreen communication with the Doctor and Romana?
 Yet even as Hayes loses his hold on the actors and the narrative, he manages to keep the look handsome and the camerawork clever.
 Against so many odds, he gives the conclusion of the Key to Time season a grandeur that, for example, Gerald Blake and Ron Jones don't remotely manage in "Invasion of Time" and "Arc of Infinity," respectively: two other serials that, by design, should have been equally momentous.
 And through it all, there's Mary Tamm, resplendent.
-Decked out in a cream-colored handkerchief-hem dress, with leather slouch boots and high wooden heels, she looks like a contemporary goddess, and the camera is more than willing to worship her, seeing to it that she's focal whenever she's on the screen.
+Decked out in a cream-colored handkerchief-hem dress, with high-heeled leather boots, she looks like a contemporary goddess, and the camera is more than willing to worship her, seeing to it that she's focal whenever she's on the screen.
 And Baker and Martin (who had savaged Leela so in the previous season) latch onto Romana with ease.
 She proves just as key to the "Key to Time" narrative as the Doctor, occasionally -- as in the season's best serials -- one-upping him with grace and quiet delight.
 There's an amusing moment in Part 4 when she, the Doctor and Princess Astra escape into the TARDIS; the Princess goes first, followed by Romana, who then stands at the doorway and gently encourages the Doctor, "Come on!" -- as if without her help, he might wander off.
 If you're Romanadvoratrelundarand, who graduated from the Academy with a triple first, you don't trust some guy who's 759 years old to remember his way home, let alone save the universe.

 94. The Keeper of Traken (Fourth Doctor, 1981)